NCVV-Dev/NVV-Site/README.md

 ## Contributors
 - #### Krawi - For pinpointing issues and providing feedback on updates
 - #### Eso - For pinpointing issues
+- #### Sinner - For pinpointing issues and providing feedback on updates